Flux flow and orbital upper critical field in multiband FeSe$_{0.5}$Te$_{0.5}$ explored by microwave magnetotransport: Experiment and technique

-We use a microwave technique to measure the surface impedance ${Z_s=E_{\parallel}/H_{\parallel}}$ of Fe(Se,Te) thin films.
-Here, $E_{\parallel}$ and $H_{\parallel}$ are the microwave electric and magnetic field, respectively, parallel to the sample surface. $Z_s$ is the response function at microwave frequencies.
-Measurements are performed by means of a cylindrical dual mode dielectric-loaded resonator with the so-called surface perturbation technique \cite{alimenti2019b}.
-A circular part of the sample surface is exposed to the resonator e.m. fields by means of a hole (diameter ${\diameter\approx\qty{6}{\milli\metre}}$) in a thin metal mask that partially covers it and holds it in a centered position (see Fig. \ref{fig:resonator}).
+We use a microwave technique to measure the surface impedance ${Z_s=E_{\parallel}/H_{\parallel}}$ of \fst thin films.
+Here, $E_{\parallel}$ and $H_{\parallel}$ are the microwave electric and magnetic field, respectively, parallel to the sample surface. $Z_s$ is the response function at microwave frequencies {\cite{pompeo2025}}.
+Measurements are performed by means of a cylindrical, dual mode dielectric-loaded resonator, with the \text{so-called} surface perturbation technique \cite{alimenti2019b}.
+A circular part of the sample surface is exposed to the resonator \text{e.m.} fields by means of a hole (diameter ${\approx\qty{6}{\milli\metre}}$) in a thin metal mask that partially covers it and holds it in a centered position (see \cref{fig:resonator}).

-The two resonant modes used in the measurements are the TE$_{011}$ and TE$_{021}$, with resonant frequencies \mbox{$\nu_{0,1}=\qty{16.4}{GHz}$ and $\nu_{0,2}=\qty{26.6}{GHz}$} respectively, thus well below the lowest gap energy exhibited by \fst ($\sim\qty{2}{meV}\simeq\qty{480}{GHz}$ \cite{miao2012}) so that no pair breaking can be induced by the microwave probe apart from very close to $ T_c$.
+The two resonant modes used in the measurements are the TE$_{011}$ and TE$_{021}$, with resonant frequencies ${\nu_{0,1}=\qty{16.4}{\giga\hertz}}$ and ${\nu_{0,2}=\qty{26.6}{\giga\hertz}}$ respectively, thus well below the lowest gap energy exhibited by \fesete (${\sim\qty{2}{\milli\electronvolt} \simeq\qty{480}{\giga\hertz}}$ \cite{miao2012}) so that no pair breaking can be induced by the microwave probe apart from very close to $ T_c$.
 Both modes induce planar circular currents on the sample surface.
-The resonator is operated in transmission and its complex two-port scattering coefficients $S_{ij}(\nu)$ are measured against frequency $\nu$ through a Vector Network Analyzer.
-With proper calibration and fitting procedures the resonant modes quality factors $Q_i$ and resonant frequencies $\nu_{0,i}$ ($i=1,2$) are extracted \cite{torokhtii2020b}.
-From the magnetic field induced variations on $Q_i$ and $\nu_{0,i}$ ($i=1,1$) at fixed temperature $T$, the corresponding variations on $\Delta Z_s(H; T)$ are determined:
+The resonator is operated in transmission and its complex \text{two-port} scattering coefficients {$S_{jk}(\nu)$} are measured against frequency $\nu$ through a Vector Network Analyzer.
+With proper calibration and fitting procedures the resonant modes quality factors $Q_i$ and resonant frequencies $\nu_{0,i}$ (${i=1,2}$) are extracted \cite{torokhtii2020b}.
+From the \mbox{magnetic-field-induced} variations of $Q_i$ and $\nu_{0,i}$ at fixed temperature $T$, the corresponding variations of $\Delta Z_s(H; T)$ are determined as \cite{MicrowaveElectronics}: \numparts

-where
+\endnumparts where

-and $R_s=\Re(Z_s)$ and $X_s=\Im(Z_s)$ are the surface resistance and reactance, respectively, and \mbox{$G_{s,i}={\qty{1334}{\ohm}, \qty{7455}{\ohm}}$} are geometrical factors specific of each resonant mode, and they are determined through electromagnetic (e.m.) numerical simulation of the resonant structure.
-When measuring temperature induced variations $\Delta Z_s(T; H)$, an expression similar to Eq. \eqref{eq:Q_nu} holds, with the addition of a temperature dependent background term which needs to be properly taken into account \cite{alimenti2019b}.
-Since the e.m. field penetration depth has the London penetration depth $\lambda$ as lower limit, and $\lambda(H=0; T=0)\simeq\qty{500}{nm}$ in FeSeTe compounds \cite{okada2015} is larger than the film thickness $d$, the e.m. field propagates through the film, reaches the substrate and yields a surface impedance in the so-called thin film regime \cite{pompeo2025}: